 What topic interests you?
 What person from the recent past or from the present do you admire?
-There are a lot of people out there who are doing amazing work with little recognition - maybe you can tell that person's story.
+Think about some of the individuals or events you discussed in class.
+There are a lot of people out there who are doing amazing work with little recognition—maybe you can tell that person's story.

 Start by looking in some Menlo databases:

-You can also search current newspapers in these news databases:
+You can also search current and historical newspapers in these news databases: